Discover how our rapid opiate detox center can help you.

 The purpose of rapid opiate detox is to break the physical addiction as quickly as possible with as little discomfort as possible.
 This is in stark contrast to the most common traditional methods of “cold turkey” or rehab center programs.

-When people who are addicted to opiates attempt to “go cold turkey,” or simply quit taking the drugs, they will suffer debilitating withdrawal symptoms.
+When people who are addicted to opiates attempt to “go cold turkey,” or simply quit taking the drugs, they can suffer debilitating withdrawal symptoms.
 These include muscle pain and possibly seizures, nausea, vomiting and diarrhea, irritability, anxiety and insomnia.
 These symptoms are often so severe that people begin using the drug again just to make the pain of withdrawal stop.
 They may be hesitant to try detox again and may try to stay on a maintenance dose of the drug in an attempt to stay functional in their lives.

 Rehab centers offer physical detoxification, but they also include therapy.
 Time in rehab may last 30 days or longer, during which the person may receive individual and group therapy.
 The therapy is designed to improve their mental health and teach them to avoid relapse.